BullishNode/keystampr/README.md

 - Rust 1.70 or later
 - Docker and Docker Compose
 - A Nostr private key
-- A running CypherNode instance
+- Access to a Bitcoin Core node

 ## Setup